Irving, New York: The Cattaraugus Reservation and the Thomas Indian School

 Irving's natural harbor supported a thriving lumber-shipping trade, particularly between the 1830s and 1840s, and local mills processed grain and timber for transport.
 Merchants, blacksmiths and other trades established themselves in the hamlet, while the surrounding farmland supported grain cultivation on the fertile Cattaraugus flats, with wheat, rye, and corn among the staples.
 Eventually the area became well known for its grape farming.

 In the 1840s, Irving was briefly considered as the western terminus of the New York & Erie Railroad.
 The mouth of Cattaraugus Creek was even dredged to try to make it a viable harbor.
-However, the marshy area and steep grades inland from Irving along with creek mouth's tendency to fill with silt and jam with ice in winter made the project costly and challenging.
-And when local proprietors demanded what railroad officials considered “ungodly” land prices, the company chose Dunkirk instead.
-This decision shifted shipping and industrial growth to Dunkirk, while local growth centered in nearby Silver Creek, leaving Irving as a smaller crossroads settlement.
+However, the marshy area and steep grades inland from Irving along with the creek mouth's tendency to fill with silt and jam with ice in winter made the project costly and challenging.
+And when local proprietors demanded what railroad officials considered “ungodly” land prices, the company chose nearby Dunkirk instead.
+This decision shifted shipping and industrial growth to Dunkirk, while local growth centered in neighboring Silver Creek, leaving Irving as a smaller crossroads settlement.

 Irving retained some commercial life.
 The dredged harbor supported limited shipping and commercial fishing into the late 19th century, though it never developed into a full-fledged port and Irving never incorporated as a village.

 Goodell's store and Post Office, 1912.